MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 >'For if anyone is a hearer of the word and not a doer, he is like a man who looks intently at his natural face in a mirror.
 For he looks at himself and goes away and at once forgets what he was like. '
 ==James 1:23-24==
 https://www.bible.com/bible/59/JAS.1.23-24
+the word of God shows up what we look like but a lot of us just walk away and forget how we look Are you willing to accept what the Word Of God says? when you do what it says that is you being a doer of the word.

 >'Those whom I love, I reprove and discipline, so be zealous and repent. ' ==Revelation 3:19== https://www.bible.com/bible/59/REV.3.19

 >'Behold, I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in to him and eat with him, and he with me. '
 ==Revelation 3:20==